-Objective: To develop measurement methods, interference models, and metrics to improve Electromagnetic Compatibility (EMC) testing for communications and other systems deployed in smart grid (SG) environments; and to provide technical input to smart grid EMC standards activities to meet performance and interoperability requirements by 2017.
+Objective - To develop measurement methods, interference models, and metrics to improve Electromagnetic Compatibility (EMC) testing for communications and other systems deployed in smart grid (SG) environments; and to provide technical input to smart grid EMC standards activities to meet performance and interoperability requirements.

 Technology Transfer Outcomes: :